jsoendermann/rn-section-list-get-item-layout/README.md

 # React Native SectionList getItemLayout

 This package provides a function that helps you construct the `getItemLayout` function for your `SectionList`s.
 For an explanation of why this exists, see [this post](https://medium.com/@jsoendermann/sectionlist-and-getitemlayout-2293b0b916fb).
-This package is meant to be used like this:
+It's meant to be used like this:

 ```javascript
 import sectionListGetItemLayout from 'react-native-section-list-get-item-layout'